-Work-Based Learning (WBL) is a student training partnership between employers and approved programs of study.
+Work-Based Learning (WBL) is a student training partnership between employers and approved EMCC programs of study.
 Students and employers who meet WBL program requirements are eligible to participate.
 In addition to providing students with paid, supervised work experience related to their career paths, students earn college credit.
-Employers provide college personnel valuable feedback on student performance and curriculum to ensure that programs of study meet employer needs.
+Employers provide college personnel with valuable feedback on student performance and curriculum to ensure that programs of study meet employer needs.

 Eligibility Requirements for WBL:

 - Currently enrolled at EMCC in an academic, career, or technical program of study that participates in Work-Based Learning

 - Currently employed in a job directly related to the student’s college major

 - Earn verifiable wages that are at least minimum wage

 - Be referred by college advisor as “work ready”

 - Complete WBL application process

 - Coordinate with WBL staff to obtain a completed and signed Education & Training Agreement (ETA)

 - Classroom and Lab instruction becomes more relevant